What is Amazon AWS RDS SQL Server and What is it for?

 All Amazon RDS database engines are now HIPAA-eligible.

-RDS can be used to build HIPAA-compliant applications and store healthcare related information, including protected health information (PHI) under an executed Business Associate Agreement (BAA).
+RDS can be used to build HIPAA-compliant applications and store healthcare-related information, including protected health information (PHI) under an executed Business Associate Agreement (BAA).

-Stop/Start Operation
+Stop/Start Feature

-The stop/start feature is available for database instances running in a Single-AZ deployment, which are not part of a Read Replica (both source and replica) configuration.
+The stop/start feature is available for database instances running in a Single-AZ deployment, which are not part of a read replica (both source and replica) configuration.

 Amazon RDS for SQL Server allows you to quickly stop and start your DB instances that are not required to be running all of the time (DBS for test and dev).

-While your database instance is stopped, you are charged for provisioned storage, manual snapshots and automated backup storage within your specified retention window, but not for db instance hours.
+While your database instance is stopped, you are charged for provisioned storage, manual snapshots, and automated backup storage within your specified retention window, but not for DB instance hours.

 You can stop an instance for up to 7 days at a time.
 After 7 days, it will be automatically started.